UNIVERSITY UNITARIAN CHURCH

 Reflection Groups

 Reflection Groups at UUC were introduced in Spring 2022 to encourage the experience of discovery, solace, hope, and courage through UU spiritual exploration, reflection, and meditative practice in the supportive company of others.
-Since that time, we have offered 5 such experiences*, and fall 2024 marks our sixth program.
-You’ll join a group of 8-10 participants including a trained facilitator or co-facilitators, for six sessions meeting twice a month for two hours each time.
+Since that time, we have offered six such experiences*, and fall 2025 marks our seventh program.
+You’ll join a group of 8-10 participants, including a trained facilitator or co-facilitators, for six sessions meeting twice a month for two hours each time.
 Participants are asked to make a commitment to attend for the duration of the group.
+The fall 2025 reflection groups will meet Oct-Dec.

 PLEASE NOTE: